sachinsenal0x64/hifi-tui/README.md

 > Certain Qualities May Depend on Hardwares, Drivers and Song itself.

-> I'm Currently Pay For Tidal-Hifi-Plus Subscription.
+> I'm Currently Paying For a Tidal-Hifi-Plus Subscription.

 <br>